mansim07/dataplex-labs/lab6-data-quality/README.md

         "$TASK_ID"
     ```

 #### 2.1.6  Monitor the data quality job
 - Go to **Dataplex UI** -> **Process** tab -> **"Data Quality"** tab
 - You will find a DQ job running with name "customer-data-product-dq".
 The job will take about 2-3 mins to complete.
 - Once the job is successful, proceed to the next step
+- Check your email for the failure alert

 #### 2.1.7  Review the Data quality metrics
 - Navigate to BigQuery->SQL Workspace and open the central_dq_results.
 Review the table and views created in this dataset.